 Cellium is one of the youngest players on this list, but he’s by no means the weakest.
 Since entering the Call of Duty League in 2020, Cellium has represented Atlanta FaZe, being widely regarded as one of the best players on the squad.
 He’s an unbelievably talented player with a bright future ahead, and in many ways, he’s only just getting started.
 In 2021, he picked up his first ring, beating Toronto Ultra in the CDL Championship and snatching his portion of the massive $1,200,000 prize pool.

-Cellium’s origins with FaZe Clan can be traced back to 2018 – he’s a loyal and determined member of the team, and one of the most gifted COD players around.
-By 2022, Cellium had picked up $1,107,000 in winnings, making him one of just seven players to break the $1 million mark.
-In the 2022 season, Cellium boasted the highest overall KD, and he topped the charts in the Hardpoint and SnD KD categories.
+Cellium’s origins with FaZe Clan can be traced back to 2018 – he’s a loyal and determined member of the team and one of the most gifted COD players around.
+By 2023, Cellium had picked up $1,246,307 in winnings, making him one of just a handful of players to break the $1 million mark.
+In the 2023 season, Cellium – along with the rest of Atlanta FaZe – secured the title of CDL 2023 Team of the Year.

 There are few players that do it quite so well as Cellium, who is easily one of the best COD players of all time.
 He was voted the 2022 Regular Season MVP for a very good reason, and in the approach to the 2023 season, a collection of top CDL players voted him the undisputed best player in the League.